 When we asked APS for the most important energy-saving advice they could give, spokesperson Anne DeGraw said this: “Figure out when, where and how you’re using your power.”
-APS already has that info and has structured its time-advantage peak rates accordingly.
+APS already has that info and has structured its saver-choice peak rates accordingly.

 The idea behind supercooling is to shift the cooling of your house—responsible for up to 70 percent of your summer energy usage—to the time of day when energy rates are low.

 Rosie Romero, building contractor and host of the KTAR radio show “Rosie on the House,” has been touting the cost-savings of supercooling since APS introduced the preferred-time-of-day rate about 15 years ago.
 He likens electricity for your home to gas for your car: “If your favorite gas station sold gas at 50 cents a gallon from 7 o’clock at night to noon, and then from noon to 7 they sold gas at $2 a gallon, when would you fill up?”
 Romero asks.

 To cool your house using cheaper power, program the thermostat way down overnight and through the morning, and back up when rates go up again.